Daenou/i3-rice/README.md

 - Installs the default configuration files in ./files
 - Adds necessary sudoers configuration for passwordless execution for brightnessctl

+To use the script please:
+- Make the install.sh executable `chmod +x install.sh`
+- Execute it `./install.sh`

+Enjoy.

 Note: This is not perfect, please create issues/prs for issues you might encounter.